Insulation and Air Sealing

 The numbers are all over the place, but insulating and sealing leaks are estimated to cut a house’s energy costs by 5%-30%.
 Not only are poorly insulated and leaky houses more expensive, they’re also just plain uncomfortable.
 Drafts, fluctuating temperatures, and cold corners/hot rooms are no fun.
 As much as you might not want to waste money or be uncomfortable, there are other good reasons to improve your home’s thermal envelope (the building's shell that acts as a barrier to the unwanted transfer of heat or air between the outside and inside).
 The U.S. Department of Energy estimates that residential and commercial buildings in the U.S. account for almost 39% of our total energy consumption and 38% of CO2 emissions.
 In the residential sector, space heating and cooling are responsible for 52% of energy used on site, and 39% of primary energy use (energy used to fuel electricity-generating plants).
 To get a sense of the usual sources of air leakage, see the picture to the left (from the US EPA).

 Convinced yet?
 We were.
 And we wanted to see how far we could get.
 Admittedly, we went beyond what a normal homeowner would need to do to achieve significant improvements.
-And wanting to be able to judge our improvements by official standards, so we’re seeking Energy Star 3.0 verification and are hoping to decrease our HERS score by at least 75%.
+And wanting to be able to judge our improvements by official standards, we were seeking to decrease our HERS score by at least 75%.
+And we did!
+We took the house from a score of 208 (a whopping 108% less energy efficient than a standard new home) to a 45—more than a 78% reduction!
+According to the Residential Energy Services Network, that's over "50% more energy efficient than a standard new home and 80% more efficient that the average resale home."
 Here’s what we did, from the bottom up.

 Our ICF foundation is extremely well-insulated and sealed, contributing to the overall integrity of the thermal envelope.
 (For more info, go here.)